 ~/pub/mediapaths, any file can be accessed

-The following displays the default set of web accessible locations associated with an entry in
+The following example shows the default configuration for a set of web-accessible locations associated with an entry in the

 # The configuration of app when it is exposed to the web. web: locations: "/": # The public directory of the app, relative to its root. root: "pub" # The front-controller script to send non-static requests to. passthru: "/index.php" index: - index.php expires: -1 scripts: true allow: false rules: \.(css|js|map|hbs|gif|jpe?g|png|tiff|wbmp|ico|jng|bmp|svgz|midi?|mp?ga|mp2|mp3|m4a|ra|weba|3gpp?|mp4|mpe?g|mpe|ogv|mov|webm|flv|mng|asx|asf|wmv|avi|ogx|swf|jar|ttf|eot|woff|otf|html?)$: allow: true ^/sitemap(.*)\.xml$: passthru: "/media/sitemap$1.xml" "/media": root: "pub/media" allow: true scripts: false expires: 1y passthru: "/get.php" "/static": root: "pub/static" allow: true scripts: false expires: 1y passthru: "/front-static.php" rules: ^/static/version\d+/(?<resource>.*)$: passthru: "/static/$resource"

 Defines the persistent disk size of the application in MB.

 The minimal recommended disk size is 256MB.
 If you see the error